nosilver4u/ewww-image-optimizer/readme.txt

 Please refer to the separate changelog.txt file.

 == Upgrade Notice ==

+= 4.1.0 =
+* Security update: gifsicle and optipng have been updated to resolve security flaws.
+* ExactDN now processes JS/CSS/Fonts for even more speed.

 = 4.0.0 =
 * Introduced new ExactDN with CDN and automatic image resizing.